 - Seeing error messages when searching?
-Make sure all of your search fields are filled in-searches with blank fields may not work.
+Make sure all of your search fields are filled in as searches with blank fields may not work.
 You can delete search boxes you’re not using by clicking the ‘x’ on the right of the search function, and add them again via ‘customize search.’

-- Don’t see the community you want to research?
-Search anyway!
-You may still find lots of results: Huron County papers covered notable regional, national & international stories, as well as carrying items from other local papers.
-If the organization you’re searching for was in Brussels, you might still find a mention of it in a Wingham newspaper if a Brussels paper doesn’t exist for that time.
+- Don’t necessarily limit your search to certain towns or papers, even if an event or person was from that place – a lot of news gets repeated across the county!
+Huron County papers covered notable regional, national & international stories, as well as carrying items from other local papers.
+If the organization you’re searching for was in Brussels, you might still find a mention of it in a Wingham newspaper.

-- If you see no results for a name or organization, try searching any other context information you know (ie the lot and concession they lived on or street, groups, churches, or schools attended, and use ‘and’ or ‘within’ to narrow searches)
+- If you see no results for a name or organization, try searching any other contextual information you know (i.e. the lot and concession they lived on or street, groups, churches, or schools attended, and use ‘and’ or ‘within’ to narrow searches).

 - Avoid using the back button in your browser.
 Clicking on the title of the newspaper in the search results should open the results page in a new window.
 This will allow you to view and compare different pages as you search.
 You can return to the search window anytime by clicking the browser tab labeled “Search” and you can even perform a new search without losing track of the page you were just looking at.
 If your browser attempts to open the search results in the same tab instead of a new one, clicking the back button will take you back to a blank search page – which can be very frustrating!
 If this happens to you, try right-clicking on the search result you want to view and select “Open link in new tab.”